Apply now for May

 You can be assured of a supportive and structured learning experience with academic teams who are specialists not only in their area of psychology, but also in online learning delivery.
 Our dedicated online learner advisors will also provide you with non-academic support throughout the duration of the course.
 You’ll have access to an extensive online library of psychology resources, student webinars in key areas such as library skills and assessment writing, and other academic and wellbeing related services.

-There are plenty of opportunities to interact with tutors and other students through online discussion forums, virtual classroom sessions and more traditional forms of communication such as email, Skype and Blackboard Collaborate.
-You’ll also receive one-to-one support from a specialist supervisor when you begin your empirical research project.
-As a guide, we recommend you allow around 20 hours of study per week, per 20 credit module, but this may vary depending on your pace of study.
+There are plenty of opportunities to interact with tutors and other students through online discussion forums, virtual classroom sessions, email and Microsoft Teams.
+You will also receive one-to-one support from a specialist supervisor when you begin your empirical research project.

 Pace of study